 We suggest you consider doing so.
 Clubs are available in many locations around the country.
 Search for a statewide beekeepers association and take guidance from them about finding a more local club.
 However you find a club, though, consider joining from the outset.
 You will find many - though not all - beekeeping clubs very welcoming of new members.
 If you join a club and don't find it a welcoming, positive, fully supportive experience then bring this up gently and, if it stays that way, search again.

-There’s another benefit of beekeeping clubs.
+There's another benefit of beekeeping clubs.
 When you first set up your beehive you will hopefully have the essential equipment you need at hand.
 But some things can be a little pricey and later in the year you might take advantage of a beekeeping club option to borrow equipment or tools.
-Honey harvesting equipment one such example.
+Honey harvesting equipment is one such example.